ga-chicago/MongoDBInstallScript/README.md

-# MongoDBInstallScript
+# MongoDB Install Script
-Bash script to setup and install MongoDB on Mac OS X.
+Bash script to setup and install MongoDB on Mac OS 10.9+ (Mavericks & Yosemite)

 Download the included bash file and run the following command: